jimratliff/GenoMac-user/README.md

   - Incorporate new helper function: this_mac_is_a_laptop()
   - Change menubar clock configuration for laptop
   - Change pmset settings for laptop, so that they vary based on battery/charging
+- set_power_management_settings.sh
+  - Finish, and move to a bootstrapping step
 - Finder
   - ✅ Open new window to HOME is meant to be bootstrap only, not maintenance
   - Show hard disks, external drives, connected servers is meant to be different for admin users than for regular users.
 - Assiging wallpapers to Spaces
   - Keyboard Maestro has a “Set Desktop Image” command that, I believe, is limited to the current Space.
 You could then iterate over Spaces and set the wallpaper.
     - This may not be preferable to AppleScript-ing the entire process.
+- set_screen_capture_settings.sh
+  - Consider making setting the destination for screenshots be user-specific (or occur after Dropbox sync, in order to save to a Dropbox directory)
 - Scripting
   - Main entry-point script: Should check whether there are un-pulled changes to the repo.
 If so, warn the executing user to refresh the repo.
   - Makefile
     - Add `dev-convert-repo-to-ssh-for-push`
+  - keyboard_maestro_enable_macro_syncing.sh is experimental (untested, as of 1/4/2026)
 - GenoMac-system
   - clone_genomac_user_repo.sh needs to be rewritten for submodules
 - Integration with Mac environment